 To make a FaceTime call, you need the person's phone number or registered email address.
 There are a few ways to make a FaceTime call:

-- In the FaceTime app, tap the plus button and type the person's phone number or email address.
-Tap the number or address, then tap Audio or Video .
+- In the FaceTime app, tap New FaceTime and type the person's phone number or email address.
+Tap the number or email address, then tap the Audio button or FaceTime.

-- If you have the person's phone number or email address saved in your Contacts, you can start typing their name and tap the name when it appears.
-Then tap Audio or Video .
+- If you've saved the person's phone number or email address in your Contacts,3 you can start typing their name and tap the name when it appears.
+Then tap the Audio button or FaceTime.

 - You can also start a FaceTime video call from your iPhone during a phone call.
 Tap the FaceTime icon in the Phone app to switch to FaceTime.